lydiaYchen/PerfEvaluation-IN4215/project.md

 Important rule: **collaborations across groups are not allowed** - every group has to work independently.

-### Excuting applications on testbed
+### Executing applications on testbed

-You choose a computer application, e.g.,  web services, streaming processing, and (deep) machine learning systems, and conduct performance evalution analysis using quantiative techniques learned in the class.
+You choose a computer application, e.g.,  web services, streaming processing, and (deep) machine learning systems, and conduct performance evaluation analysis using quantiative techniques learned in the class.
 The aim is to discover and improve the performance issues of such an application, which is yet to be explored by the related work.
 To complete this project, you can perform (some of) following tasks:

--Before you start, you need to decdie (i) the metrics of intrests, e.g., latency, throughput or security volunerability, (ii) workload inputs, e.g, how often jobs are generated, and what job inputs to use, and (iii) the computing platforms, e.g., your laptop, Delft clusters, or Google.
+-Before you start, you need to decide (i) the metrics of interests, e.g., latency, throughput or security vulnerability, (ii) workload inputs, e.g, how often jobs are generated, and what job inputs to use, and (iii) the computing platforms, e.g., your laptop, Delft clusters, or Google.

-- Design experiments to build a performance profiling of such an application, e.g., identify performance bottlnecks and optimal configuration.
-You need to rigorously design experiments, collect the measurments, summarizes the results with appropriate statistical tests and graphic presenation.
+- Design experiments to build a performance profiling of such an application, e.g., identify performance bottlenecks and optimal configuration.
+You need to rigorously design experiments, collect the measurements, summarizes the results with appropriate statistical tests and graphic presentations.

 - Derive white or black model for such an application in the scenario where jobs arrive stochastic fashion.
-You need to collect statstics that are essential to build predictive models.
-You are welcome to try all the models and have a light-weight opimitzation section.
+You need to collect statistics that are essential to build predictive models.
+You are welcome to try all the models and have a light-weight optimization section.

 - Optimize the application performance via designing new application algorithms, configurations of the applications, and resource provisioning.
-It's imporatnat you choose an approach that can improve the metrics of your interests.
-For example, you can desing a resource scaling algorithm such that the run time of a training job is constant for any given input by scaling the number of computing nodes.
-Or you can desing a scheduling algorithms.
+It's important you choose an approach that can improve the metrics of your interests.
+For example, you can design a resource scaling algorithm such that the run time of a training job is constant for any given input by scaling the number of computing nodes.
+Or you can design a scheduling algorithms.
 Or you can design a communication algorithm for the distributed version of such an application, which run on distributed nodes in cloud or edge.

-We strongly encourage you to use the following benchamrk [BigDL](https://bigdl-project.github.io), which is a deep learning benchmark suite that is easy to setup, versitle configuration files, rich functionalities, and multiple examples, including text analysis and image calssification.
+We strongly encourage you to use the following benchmark [BigDL](https://bigdl-project.github.io), which is a deep learning benchmark suite that is easy to setup, versatile configuration files, rich functionalities, and multiple examples, including text analysis and image classification.
 Your project based on this benchmark will provide some performance insights on  how to best tune modern AI jobs in a centralized or distributed way.
 We (the TA) will offer an additional tutorial session how to set up such a benchmark on September and provide a set of input used in the project.
 Here is a [detailed summary](https://arxiv.org/pdf/1206.5533.pdf) on the key parameters one can change for their neural network.

 Here is list of recent papers that address different performance issues and leverage performance